lftroq/MangaTextEraser/README.md

 ---

 ## 📖 Overview
-**TextEraserAI** is an **AI-powered tool** that automatically detects and removes dialogue text from manga or comic panels, making the translation workflow faster and easier.
+**MangaTextEraser** is an **AI-powered tool** that automatically detects and removes dialogue text from manga or comic panels, making the translation workflow faster and easier.
 Instead of relying on OCR-based text recognition, our model focuses on detecting **speech bubble text regions** directly using **YOLOv5**, improving speed and reducing training complexity.

 ---